arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_near.md

 @RESTDESCRIPTION

-This will find all documents within a given radius around the coordinate (*latitude*, *longitude*).
-The returned list is sorted by distance.
+The default will find at most 100 documents near the given coordinate.
+The returned array is sorted according to the distance, with the nearest document being first in the return array.
+If there are near documents of equal distance, documents are chosen randomly from this set until the limit is reached.

-In order to use the *within* operator, a geo index must be defined for the collection.
+In order to use the *near* operator, a geo index must be defined for the collection.
 This index also defines which attribute holds the coordinates for the document.
 If you have more than one geo-spatial index, you can use the *geo* field to select a particular index.

 Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.

-Note: the *within* simple query is **deprecated** as of ArangoDB 2.6.
+Note: the *near* simple query is **deprecated** as of ArangoDB 2.6.
 This API may be removed in future versions of ArangoDB.
-The preferred way for retrieving documents from a collection using the near operator is to issue an [AQL query](../../AQL/Functions/Geo.html) using the *WITHIN* function as follows:
+The preferred way for retrieving documents from a collection using the near operator is to issue an [AQL query](../../AQL/Functions/Geo.html) using the *NEAR* function as follows:

-    FOR doc IN WITHIN(@@collection, @latitude, @longitude, @radius, @distanceAttributeName) RETURN doc
+    FOR doc IN NEAR(@@collection, @latitude, @longitude, @limit) RETURN doc`

 @RESTRETURNCODES